Materials science: Enamel

 Enamel:

-• Increases the durability of jewelry surfaces
+• Increases the longevity of jewelry surfaces

-• It protects the metal from external influences.
+• Protects the metal from external influences